On Thursday morning the Board of Selectmen voted unanimously not to pursue litigation concerning the GHS Cardinal Stadium lights.

-They are additionally unhappy with the situation of double parking on Hillside d at pick up time and their inability to park or have guests park on Hillside due to student parking, which was never written into municipal code and is under study.
+They are also unhappy with the double parking on Hillside Rd at pick up time and their inability to park or have guests park on Hillside due to student parking, which was never written into municipal code and is under study.

 Still, at that November special meeting, residents argued that the implementation of new school start times, the one hour later dismissal at GHS and loss of an hour of daylight for sports practice and games highlighted the need for additional lighting of fields.

 Indeed just a week earlier, a JV football game was played in the darkness on field 7.

 One of just two voting against litigation, Barbara O’Neill said the neighbors shouldn’t be ignored.
 Echoing Mr. Kral’s point, she said, “I’m not sure we know what we want to ask for. …If we don’t have a relationship with the neighbors, then we’ve lost an ally.”